-Workplace incivility and bullying remains a problem of epidemic proportions in the healthcare profession.
+Workplace incivility and bullying remain a problem of epidemic proportions in the healthcare profession.
 Many healthcare workers and students are subjected to bullying from co-workers, managers, physicians, preceptors, and/or clients.
 Bullying occurs in all sectors of health care and is a significant, under-reported occupational health and safety issue.
 It has a profound effect on everyone involved, including patients.
 Zero-tolerance for workplace violence policies exist, however, these policies are often not enforced.

 Healthcare workers have a responsibility to learn to successfully deal with bullying on a personal level and to help transform the healthcare environment into a safe place to work and receive care.
 Bully-free organizations will see a reduction in costs and an improvement in patient safety.
-This course is designed to assist staff recognize and successfully deal with workplace incivility in the healthcare setting.
+This course is designed to assist staff to recognize and successfully deal with workplace incivility in the healthcare setting.

 Upon completion of this course, participants will be able to:

 Chapter 4: Culture of Change

 Kendall is a 2022 Magna Cum Laude graduate from Tyler Junior College with an Associates Degree in Nursing.
 She has a huge passion for all things nutrition and hormone health, is a member of the American Holistic Nurses Association and is enrolled in Pacific College's RN-to-BSN in Holistic Nursing program.
 Upon graduation, Kendall intends to begin a Nutritional Therapy Practitioner program!Read Full Bio